LudwigBoess/LudwigBoess.github.io/_pages/about.md

 ***

-I am a PhD candidate at the USM in Munich, working with cosmological MHD simulations.
+I am a Postdoctoral Researcher at the USM in Munich, working with cosmological MHD simulations.
 My main interest lies in non-thermal processes in galaxy clusters: Cosmic Rays, Magnetic Fields and Turbulence.

 I develop the Cosmic Ray model [CRESCENDO](https://ui.adsabs.harvard.edu/abs/2023MNRAS.519..548B/abstract) for the cosmological Tree-SPH Code **OpenGadget3**.